MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/create-application-package.md

 ---
-title: "Creating a deployable package for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online" ms.custom: na ms.date: 10/01/2018
+title: "Creating a deployable package for Business Central online"
+description: You can move your on-premises deployment of Dynamics NAV or Business Central to the cloud.
+author: jswymer

+ms.custom: na
 ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-author: jswymer
+ms.author: jswymer
+ms.date: 10/01/2018
 ---
-# Moving from Dynamics NAV On-premise to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Online
+# Moving from Dynamics NAV On-premises to Business Central Online
 This article describes you can move your on-premise [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution, including the application and its tenants, to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online.

 ## Prerequisites
 To complete the tasks in this article, you will need the following:

 -   The installation media (DVD) for the latest [!INCLUDE[prodshort](../developer/includes/prodshort.md)] version.

     Download the version from [Microsoft Collaborate](https://developer.microsoft.com/en-us/dashboard/collaborate/packages).